Andrea Pirlo: Personal life

-Pirlo is one of two children along with his brother Ivan.
-He was married to Deborah Roversi between 2001 and 2013; the couple have two children: son Niccolò (born 2003) and daughter Angela (born 2006).
-The couple separated in 2014.
+Pirlo is the second of three children, with an older brother Ivan and a younger sister Silvia.
+He was married to Deborah Roversi; the couple have two children, born in 2003 and 2006.
+The couple separated in 2014 after he began an extramarital affair with his current partner Valentina Baldini.

 Pirlo's father founded a metal trading company in Brescia in 1982 called Elg Steel.
 Pirlo himself retains a stake in the family business.
 With regard to his wealth from his family business and footballing career, Pirlo stated in an interview with Italian Vanity Fair magazine that he never talks about money.
 Pirlo is known for being a wine connoisseur and he also runs his own vineyard in Italy, which produces around 15–20,000 bottles a year.

 In 2013, Pirlo wrote an autobiography, with Alessandro Alciato, titled Penso Quindi Gioco (I Think Therefore I Play).
 On 1 September 2014, Pirlo, along with many current and former footballing stars, took part in the "Match for Peace", which was played at the Stadio Olimpico, in Rome, with the proceeds being donated entirely to charity.
 That same year, he revealed that he supported Inter in his youth, and that his favourite footballers and major influences as a player were German former midfielder Lothar Matthäus – as he played for Inter – and compatriot Roberto Baggio – due to his playing style and role on the pitch as an offensive playmaker, with which Pirlo identified at the time.

 In July 2016, it was reported that Pirlo's jersey was the highest-selling MLS shirt in 2016.

-On 7 July 2017, Pirlo's partner, Valentina Baldini, gave birth to their twins named Leonardo and Tommaso.
+On 7 July 2017, Pirlo's partner, Valentina Baldini, gave birth to their twin sons named Leonardo and Tommaso.

-Pirlo featured in EA Sports' football video game FIFA 20 as one of the Ultimate Team Icons.
+Pirlo has been featured in EA Sports' FIFA and FC video game series as one of the Ultimate Team icon players.